OBOFoundry/OBOFoundry.github.io/README-sitedev.md

     make

 In the top level.
-Note you will need python3 and the yaml library:
+Note you will need python3 and the yaml library, as well as jena's rdfcat

     pip3 install yaml

+jena is at https://archive.apache.org/dist/jena/binaries/apache-jena-3.1.1.tar.gz.
+Uncompress and then add the bin directory to your PATH

 The dependencies should be visible in the [Makefile](Makefile).
 The basic idea is: